1997 Primestar 500

 The 1997 Primestar 500 was the fourth stock car race of the 1997 NASCAR Winston Cup Series and the 38th iteration of the event.
 The race was held on Sunday, March 9, 1997, in Hampton, Georgia at Atlanta Motor Speedway, a 1.522 mi permanent asphalt quad-oval intermediate speedway.
 The race took the scheduled 328 laps to complete.
 At race's end, Robert Yates Racing driver Dale Jarrett would dominate the majority of the race to take his ninth career NASCAR Winston Cup Series victory and his first of the season.
 To fill out the top three, Robert Yates Racing driver Ernie Irvan and Precision Products Racing driver Morgan Shepherd would finish second and third, respectively.

 The race was marred by a crash involving Larry Hedrick Motorsports driver Steve Grissom on lap 284.
 On the track's backstretch, Jimmy Spencer would spin in front of oncoming cars, causing Grissom to spin and fellow driver and rookie Mike Skinner to hit Spencer and become airborne.
 Grissom would proceed to spin towards an opening on the inside backstretch wall at over 180 mph, eventually hitting the wall violently.
 Grissom's car would proceed to flip wildly, with the rear axle completely torn from the car and with the fuel cell ruptured, fuel would spill onto the track.
 Grissom was eventually determined to be OK from the accident, with Grissom only suffering a "skinned ankle" according to Grissom himself.

 Background

 The layout of Atlanta Motor Speedway, the circuit where the race was held.

-Atlanta Motor Speedway (formerly Atlanta International Raceway) is a 1.54-mile race track in Hampton, Georgia, United States, 20 miles (32 km) south of Atlanta.
+Atlanta Motor Speedway is a 1.54-mile race track in Hampton, Georgia, United States, 20 miles (32 km) south of Atlanta.
 It has annually hosted NASCAR Winston Cup Series stock car races since its inauguration in 1960.

 The venue was bought by Speedway Motorsports in 1990.
 In 1994, 46 condominiums were built over the northeastern side of the track.
 In 1997, to standardize the track with Speedway Motorsports' other two intermediate ovals, the entire track was almost completely rebuilt.
 The frontstretch and backstretch were swapped, and the configuration of the track was changed from oval to quad-oval, with a new official length of 1.54 mi where before it was 1.522 mi.
 The project made the track one of the fastest on the NASCAR circuit.